 A lot of attention is paid to the wattage (watts) of speakers.
 Wattage is seen as a determining factor in the quality of speakers.
 But it's actually not that straightforward.
 The speaker itself doesn't produce any output power.
 The wattage merely indicates the power (output from the amplifier) that the speaker can handle, rather than what it produces itself.
 There needs to be a good match between the amplifier and the speaker.
 A high wattage does not necessarily mean that it's the best speaker for you.

 We are all born with a hearing range of 20 to approximately 20,000 hertz (Hz).
 Hertz indicates the pitch (frequency) of sound.
 As we grow older, the upper limit of our hearing gradually decreases, making us less able to hear higher pitches.
 People over 50 have an average hearing range of up to 10,000 Hz.
 People are most sensitive to sounds between 500 and 8,000 Hz.
 A speaker's hertz measurement (frequency range) indicates the extent to which a speaker can reproduce high and low-pitched sounds.

-But it's actually quite simple: a good speaker can handle a high volume without damaging the sound quality (static/distortion).
-The best way of finding out is by performing a simple test.
-Turn up the volume!
+But it's actually quite simple: a good speaker can handle a high volume without adversely affecting the sound quality (static/distortion).
+An easy way to check this is by performing a simple test.
+Just turn up the volume!

 When positioning your speakers, make sure that there are as few obstacles as possible between you and the speakers.
 The easiest solution is to mount your speakers to the wall.
 Then tilt the speakers so that the sound is directed to ear level.
 Or position the speaker at the correct height using a floor stand.

 Read more about mounting wireless speakers and get all the information you need.
 Would you prefer to mount your speakers, for example, or would you rather place them on speaker stands?
 All options are possible.